Vedenin/useful-java-links/helloworlds/3.8-json/readme.md

 ## Json Hello World examples

-The Json parsers libraries offers 3 main methods for processing JSON and 1 additional:
+The Json parsers libraries offer 3 main methods for processing JSON and 1 additional:

   1. **Data Binding** converts JSON to and from POJOs based either on property accessor conventions or annotations.
   2. **Tree Model** provides a mutable in-memory tree representation of a JSON document.